skip to Main Content

 The maintenance cost for Car B would have been far higher than for Car A and because it was a high-end good quality car, the maintenance fees may be higher than for other cars that aren’t quite as good.

 Which car would you want to buy as a 5 or 10-year-old used car?
-Which car would be worth more to you?

 Lower Strata Fees Can Cost ME More in the Future?!

-Yes!
-All condo buildings require and maintenance and repairs, especially in rainy Vancouver, BC!
+All condo buildings require maintenance and repairs, especially in rainy Vancouver, BC!
 If required maintenance and repairs are not done properly in a timely manner they will lead to more and in most cases far more costly problems.

 Aside from making life in the building miserable, a lack of proper maintenance and repairs to the building will reduce the value of suites in the building both now and in the future.

-Remember, an ounce of prevention is worth a pound of cure.
+Remember the cliche we have all heard a million times – an ounce of prevention is worth a pound of cure.

 Higher Strata Fees can save ME Money in the Future?